- Home

 - Learning

-So once you’ve decided on what you’d like to study, and you’ve found a few courses that interest you, then why not consider these seven tips to help you find the right university for you?
+So once you’ve decided on what you’d like to study, and you’ve found a few courses that interest you, it’s time to look at what universities are out there.
+To help, we’ve listed seven questions to consider when choosing a university as a mature student below.

 1. Consult university rankings

-2. Read student reviews
+2. What do the student reviews say?

+The course you take should generally be your number one priority when choosing what university to attend.
 However, there are lots of different ways to get a degree, and university doesn’t have to be solely about studying.
-In fact, it’s also a great way to get involved in new things and meet new people – and different universities will offer different opportunities.
-So, to help narrow down your choices, it’s worth taking some time to work out what your other priorities are.
+In fact, higher education is a great chance to get involved in new things and meet new people, and different universities will offer different opportunities.

 Some questions to consider are: